csreejitha660-bit/Chatbot-for-FAQs/README.md

     "How do I contact customer support?":
         "You can reach our support team via email at support@example.com or call us at 1-800-555-0199 between 9 AM and 5 PM EST."
 }
-# Extract questions into a list for semantic comparison

 FAQ_QUESTIONS = list(FAQ_DATA.keys())
 print("Loading NLP Model...
 (This may take a moment on the first run)")
-# Load a lightweight, high-performance embedding model

 model = SentenceTransformer('all-MiniLM-L6-v2')
-# Pre-compute embeddings for all of our known FAQ questions

 FAQ_EMBEDDINGS = model.encode(FAQ_QUESTIONS)
-# NLP matching

 def get_bot_response(user_query):
     """Finds the closest matching FAQ question using cosine similarity.""" if not user_query.strip():